Trends Shaping Mobile Banking in 2017 and beyond

 Faster Payments for Meaningful Customer Experiences

-By identifying meaningful ways for customers to pay more when and how they need to, you can improve acquisition and create a deeper level of engagement with users, quickly making digital banking customers among you're most valuable.
+By identifying meaningful ways for customers to pay more when and how they need to, you can improve acquisition and create a deeper level of engagement with users, quickly making digital banking customers among your most valuable.

-Teh Internet of Things
+The Internet of Things

 Open API Ecosystem and API Banking

-Artificial Intelligence and teh Growth of Chatbots
+Artificial Intelligence and the Growth of Chatbots

 As consumers become increasingly attached to their smartphones—90 percent of cellphone owners say they frequently carry their phone with them, versus just 3 percent who say they rarely do—AI will be able to leverage native mobile capabilities to gather data such as location awareness in order to offer touchpoints like proximity-based offers, location-based branch assistance, and assisted payments learned from prior transactions (Americans’ View on Mobile Etiquette: A study by Pew Research Center).

-Staying on teh Cutting Edge
+Staying on the Cutting Edge

 The evolution in mobile banking will continue to bring innovations that create differentiated and valuable methods of interacting with your customers in ways that are comfortable to them.
 Banks will need to put in place the foundational ecosystem of constant innovation and the right partnerships to enable themselves to build creative solutions that delight and engage users.

 Remember that each interaction with your customer— whether in person or on their smartphone—presents an opportunity to continue to learn more about their preferences and needs, which will allow you to better serve them in the long run.
 Make sure that these trends above are on your radar and you’ll be setting yourself up for success.